opnsense/docs/source/manual/how-tos/caddy.rst

 * Press **Save** and **Apply**

-..
-Note:: The `HTTP-01 Challenge Redirection` already works now and the internal resource located at ``192.168.10.1`` will be able to issue the certificate for the domain ``foo.example.com``.
+The `HTTP-01 Challenge Redirection` is active and the internal resource located at ``192.168.10.1`` will be able to issue the certificate for the domain ``foo.example.com``.
 If the internal ressource should also be reverse proxied, add a handler to the domain.

 Go to :menuselection:`Services --> Caddy Web Server --> Reverse Proxy --> Handler`